mnlipp/VM-Operator/runner.md

 in order to get new CPUs online on Linux guests, you need a [udev rule](https://docs.kernel.org/core-api/cpu_hotplug.html#user-space-notification) which is not installed by default[^simplest].

+The runner also changes the images loaded in CDROM drives.
+If the drive is locked, i.e. if it doesn't respond to the "open tray" command the change will be suspended until the VM opens the tray.

 [^simplest]: The simplest form of the rule is probably:
     ```
     ACTION=="add", SUBSYSTEM=="cpu", ATTR{online}="1"